Digital transformation roadmap overview

 Every company must know what risks lie ahead.
 Simply putting your head down and hoping for the best isn't a strategy that will get you across the finish line.
 You might dodge a few bullets, but eventually, the lack of forward-planning will catch up with you.
 Think about everything that could threaten your progress or prevent you from making your transformation—internally and externally.

-5. Lack of Tools
+5. Lack of the right tools

-It’s not easy to manage customer expectations, new products, new workflows, let alone do it all while your team embraces a new way to do everything.
-When you have the right tools, it’s much easier to make every day count as a bigger step toward the organizational goals.
+It’s not easy to manage customer expectations, new products, and new workflows, let alone do it all while your team embraces a new way to do everything.
+When you have the right tools, it’s easier to make every day count as a bigger step toward the organizational goals.

 Successful digital transformations require significant cultural change.
 You might have the aim of greater strategic alignment, a competitive advantage, or it could be a complete redefinition of your customer journey.